 Units

-This unit aims to help the learner to understand the roles and responsibilities of staff within the optical profession and also who does what and how and why.
-It outlines the role of the various bodies within optics, with a focus on the role and functions of the GOC.
-The final part of this unit reviews the customer journey in optics, from initial enquiry, through to the collection of their new spectacles.
+This unit introduces the roles and responsibilities of staff within the optical professions and the organisations involved in optical care, with particular focus on the role and functions of the General Optical Council (GOC).
+It also explores the customer journey, from initial enquiry through to the collection of new spectacles.

 Your learning goals: